 7. Grills and hoses: Put a little time into cleaning these essential tools before storing

 Whether you use charcoal or gas, it all begins with a thorough cleaning and a cover to protect your grill from the elements.
 However, if you use gas, you have a few more steps to consider (after cleaning and before storing).
 After everything is dry, turn off the gas, disconnect the burner, remove the gas tubes from the gas lines, and remove the unit.
 Apply a thin coat of oil to all metal parts, including the burner, to prevent rust and discourage moisture.
 Store the burner in a sealed plastic bag, disconnect the tank, and cover and store everything outside.
 Tape over the gas-line input to keep insects away.
 When it comes to your garden hoses, remove them from all outdoor faucets, drain them thoroughly, and store them in a garage or shed to avoid ruining them (or the pipes they’re attached to) when temperatures drop.

 More fall home maintenance

-We’ve only begun to scratch the surface of the many tasks related to preparing your home for the winter.
-We could also discuss things like plumbing, snow preparation, smoke and carbon monoxide detectors, garage doors, various filters and paint maintenance, windows, pools, driveways, ceiling fans, humidifiers, porch and deck maintenance and more, but hopefully this list gets you thinking preventively.
-As you work on your home maintenance schedule and consider your options, remember you can always call a home repair service.
+Getting ready for fall is one thing, but we’ve only begun to scratch the surface of the many tasks related to preparing your home for the winter.
+We could also discuss things like plumbing, snow preparation, smoke and carbon monoxide detectors, garage doors, filters and paint maintenance, windows, pools, driveways, ceiling fans, humidifiers, porch and deck maintenance, and more.
+Hopefully, this list gets you thinking preventively and proactively as seasons shift.
+As you work on your fall home maintenance checklist scheduling and consider your options, remember you can always call a home repair service.